RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-8-october-2021.md

 - RS63258 - Redis Enterprise Software 6.2.8 is not supported on RHEL 8 with FIPS enabled.

+    FIPS changes system-generated keys, which can limit secure access to the cluster or the admin console via port 8443.

+- RS63375 - RHEL 7 clusters cannot be directly upgraded to RHEL 8 when hosting databases using modules.

+    Due to binary differences in modules between the two operating systems, you cannot directly update RHEL 7 clusters to RHEL 8 when those clusters host databases using modules.
+Instead, you need to create a new cluster on RHEL 8 and then migrate existing data from your RHEL 7 cluster.
+This does not apply to clusters that do not use modules.

 All [known limitations]({{<relref "/rs/release-notes/rs-6-2-4-august-2021.md#known-limitations">}}) from v6.2.4 have been fixed.

 ## Security